GoogleCloudPlatform/practical-ml-vision-book/03_image_models/README_TPU.md

  Select a zone that has v3-8, v2-32, v2-8 or v3-32 availability depending on what you want to test.
  * run the TPU and VM creation script:<br/>
  `./create-tpu-deep-learning-vm.sh choose-a-name --tpu-type v3-8`
+ * Warning: most Tensorflow versions are available for TPU but sometimes a specific major.minor version nuber is required.
+For example, 2.3 or 2.4.2 will work but 2.4 will not.
  * When the machines are up, go to [Google cloud console](https://console.cloud.google.com/) Vertex AI > Notebooks and click OPEN JUPYTERLAB in front of the VM you just created.
  * Once in Jupyter, open a terminal and clone this repository:<br/>